-- Homeless Triage facilities and operations results showing tactical strategy is working - o Total population tested 189 individuals - 12 positives / 6.34% - o Partnership with Baystate Health for testing at city's Homeless Triage Facility - Partnership with Mercy Medical for testing at the Salvation Army and Springfield Rescue Mission - Taylor Street and Mill Street site - Last day of service for homeless triage facility was Saturday, June 13, 2020. - Homeless triage tenting facility to be taken down July 30, 2020 - o Friends of the Homeless have worked with the city to establish a plan for the transition - City of Springfield team collaborated with Mercy Hospital to test City of Northampton and the Town of Amherst homeless population in the western region 172 individuals tested - Continuing to review city's phased reopening plan - City of Springfield COVID-19 hotline (413) 750-3250 staffed 7 days a week.
-8:30am 7pm. - HHS is reminding residents that it is mosquito season and to take the proper precautions against EEE - City will open cooling centers, when needed, and following all COVID-19 public health guidance - Cooling Centers to open Monday, August 10, 2020 through Wednesday, August 12, 2020 - As part of the Commonwealth's Stop the Spread initiative the City of Springfield and the state Department of Public Health, in partnership with AFC Urgent Care, Tapestry Health and Baystate Health, will open additional free testing sites appointments will be needed - o AFC Urgent Care, 415 Cooley Street - Monday through Friday 11-7pm & Saturday and Sunday 10-4pm current turn-around time is 7-10 days - \circ Tapestry Health 3 sites total to open. - Friday, August 7, 2020 South End Middle School 85 tested - Tuesday, August 11, 2020 Zanetti School - Friday, August 14, 2020 Kennedy Middle School - o Baystate Health - Date, time and location TBA
+- Homeless Triage facilities and operations results showing tactical strategy is working - o Total population tested 189 individuals - 12 positives / 6.34% - o Partnership with Baystate Health for testing at city's Homeless Triage Facility - Partnership with Mercy Medical for testing at the Salvation Army and Springfield Rescue Mission - Taylor Street and Mill Street site - Last day of service for homeless triage facility was Saturday, June 13, 2020 - Homeless triage tenting facility was taken down July 30, 2020 - o Friends of the Homeless have worked with the city to establish a plan for the transition - City of Springfield team collaborated with Mercy Hospital to test City of Northampton and the Town of Amherst homeless population in the western region 172 individuals tested - Continuing to review city's phased reopening plan - City of Springfield COVID-19 hotline (413) 750-3250 staffed 7 days a week.
+8:30am 7pm. - HHS is reminding residents that it is mosquito season and to take the proper precautions against EEE - City will open cooling centers, when needed, and following all COVID-19 public health guidance - As part of the Commonwealth's Stop the Spread initiative the City of Springfield and the state Department of Public Health, in partnership with AFC Urgent Care, Tapestry Health and Baystate Health, will open additional free testing sites appointments will be needed - o AFC Urgent Care, 415 Cooley Street - Monday through Friday 11-7pm & Saturday and Sunday 10-4pm current turn-around time is 7-10 days - Tapestry Health 3 sites total to open. - Friday, August 7, 2020 South End Middle School 85 tested - Tuesday, August 11, 2020 Zanetti School 135 tested - Friday, August 14, 2020 Kennedy Middle School - o Baystate Health - Date, time and location TBA